The 2026 Pegasus Photography Retreat

 What are people saying about the Pegasus Workshop?

 "Greg (Davis) was really welcoming to all of us - made it so easy to be on his ranch and photograph the horses.
 Even though there were fences to deal with, I really liked photographing the horses in the exercise pen!
-I look forward to coming back next year!" ~ Lyn Bowers
+I look forward to coming back next year!" ~ Lynn Bowers

 "It is an almost spiritual experience.
 The horses are incredibly beautiful and surprisingly gentle!
 Being out in the field with the herd was absolutely amazing!
 The feeling was with me for several days afterwards!" ~ Alane Whitmore